TechMagister/cracker/README.md

 # cracker

-Provide auto-completion for the crystal language ( racer like ) [WIP]
+Provide auto-completion for the crystal language ( racer like )

+For Emacs integration see [TechMagister/emacs-cracker](https://github.com/TechMagister/emacs-cracker)

 ## Installation